mabrarov/docker-compose-init-container/README.md

 ## Testing with OpenShift

-All commands were tested using Bash on Cent OS 7.7.
+All commands were tested using Bash on CentOS 7.7.
 Commands for other OS and shells - like determining public IP address of host - may differ.

 [oc Client Tools](https://www.okd.io/download.html) can be used to